 The first premise can be written as $a \cup b = b$ and as $a \cap b = a$.
-The former equation can be, by using the lattice analogue for R2, written as $b^{\perp} = a^{\perp} \cap b^{\perp}$.
-Introducing these b^{\perp} and a into the second premise the latter reads: $(a^{\perp} \cap b^{\perp}) \cup (a \perp b) = 1$.
-Now L7' gives a = b which is, in effect, the wanted conclusion.
+The former equation can, by using the lattice analog for R2, be written as $b^{\perp} = a^{\perp} \cap b^{\perp}$.
+Introducing these b^{\perp} and a into the second premise, the latter reads $(a^{\perp} \cap b^{\perp}) \cup (a \cap b) = 1$.
+Now L7' gives a = b, which is, in effect, the wanted conclusion.

-This extraordinary feature of orthomodular lattices and therefore of quantum logic characterizes them in a similar way in which the ordering relation vs. the operation of implication characterizes distributive lattices.
-In other words, the identity which makes two elements both identical and equal in an ortholattice thus making the lattice orthomodular is unique.
-We prove this so as to prove that the classical identity which makes any two elements of an ortholattice both classically identical and equal does not turn the lattice into a distributive one but makes it a lattice which is between being genuinely orthomodular and distributive.
-That, by doing so, we really prove the wanted uniqueness of the identity stems from the fact the there are only five implications in an orthomodular lattice which reduce to the classical one for commensurable elements.
-To our knowledge Hardegree (1981) was first who observed that Kotas' (1967) theorem on the existence of exactly five (plus classical itself) such implications in any modular lattice is valid for orthomodular lattices as well.
+This extraordinary feature of orthomodular lattices and therefore of quantum logic characterizes them in a similar way in which the ordering relation versus the operation of implication characterizes distributive lattices.
+In other words, the identity which makes two elements both identical and equal in an ortholattice, thus making the lattice orthomodular, is unique.
+We prove this so as to prove that the classical identity which makes any two elements of an ortholattice both classically identical and equal does not turn the lattice into a distributive one, but makes it a lattice which is between being genuinely orthomodular and distributive.
+That, by doing so, we really prove the wanted uniqueness of the identity stems from the fact that there are only five implications in an orthomodular lattice which reduce to the classical one for commensurable elements.
+To our knowledge Hardegree (1981) was first who observed that Kotas' (1987) theorem on the existence of exactly five (plus classical itself) such implications in any modular lattice is valid for orthomodular lattices as well.
 Theorem 2.8.
-An ortholattice in which any two classically identical elements are equal, i.e. in which L7''. $a \equiv_0 b = 1 \iff a = b$ holds, is a non-genuine orthomodular lattice which is not distributive.
+An ortholattice in which any two classically identical elements are equal, i.e., in which holds is a nongenuine orthomodular lattice which is not distributive.